mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 when `Transport.WEBSOCKET` is used, since only `Transport.WEBSOCKET` will cause poll requests to go through the websocket pipe.

+Using this approach should prevent load-balancers/proxies/firewalls from killing the connection;
+however in case of "spuriously broken connections" the WEBSOCKET transport will also stop delivering requests from the client to the server, rendering the client dead.

 ### Send pings from server to client

 You can track the list of all opened UIs, and send some dummy RPC request (executeJS or similar)